Indian Reservation (The Lament of the Cherokee Reservation Indian): Song structure

 The music is in a minor key, with sustained minor chords ending each phrase in the primary melody, while the melody line goes through a slow musical turn (turning of related notes) which ends each phrase, and emphasizes the ominous minor chords.
 Underneath the slow, paced melody, is a rhythmic, low "drum beat" in double-time, constantly, relentlessly pushing to follow along, but the melody continues its slow, deliberate pace above the drum beat.

 The instrumentation varies among versions.
 Rainwater's recording is acoustic with strings and backing vocals supporting the melody.
 Fardon's version adds a brass section and percussion while reducing the background singing.
 The Raiders used similar instruments to Fardon, and included an electronic organ that holds the melody line.

 Raiders version

-In 1971, Mark Lindsay, the lead singer of the Raiders, was looking for new material for his solo career (that included the Top 10 "Arizona").
-The Columbia A&R head, Jack Gold, offered "Indian Reservation" to him, which the latter was already familiar with because of the Don Fardon version.
-Lindsay tried to record it with his producer Jerry Fuller.
-But Fuller was unavailable to produce the record, so Lindsay decided to produce it himself.

-In the recording, Lindsay cut the basic track with session musicians of the Wrecking Crew, and later overdubbed backing singers and strings arranged by John D'Andrea.
-According to Lindsay, when he suggested ending the song with an organ riff similar to the one in Janis Ian’s “Society's Child”, the song's arranger Artie Butler, who also played the organ in the track, suggested that they re-use it, as he was the organist on "Society's Child".
-The original track was recorded on December 3, 1970.